TymbalTech/themysteriesoftheuniverse/README.md

 ### CSS Work

 - Use CSS Grid Layout for complex and responsive designs.
-- Add custom fonts for headlines and paragraphs to enhance typography.
+- Create parallax star field.
+- Create twinkle animation for stars.
-- Learn and integrate Bootstrap for responsive design and ready-made components.
+- Integrate Bootstrap for responsive design and ready-made components.
-- Learn and integrate SASS for better organization and maintainability of CSS.
+- Integrate SASS for better organization and maintainability of CSS.

+### Javascript Work

+- Astrological Sign Calendar
+- Moon Phase Calendar